denoland/std/http/README.md

 this:

 ```
-Request ----------------------------------------->
+Request -------------------------->

-log - authenticate - parseJson - validate - handle
+log - parseYaml - validate - handle

-<-----------------------------------------Response
+<------------------------- Response
 ```

-Middleware is a handler that **can** call the next handler to pass on control.

 Middleware will often be used to ensure that some condition is met before passing the request on (e.g. authentication, validation), to pre-process requests in some way to make handling them simpler and less repetitive (deserialization, database preloading) or to format responses in some way (CORS, compression).
-The middleware pattern decouples those parts of the logic from the rest of the application, allowing to distribute it as reusable modules, even from third parties.
+The middleware pattern decouples those parts from the rest of the handling logic, allowing to distribute middleware as reusable modules.

-`std/http` has a simple, yet powerful, strongly typed middleware system.
+`std/http` has a simple, yet powerful, Typescript-native middleware system.

 ### Writing Middleware

-Writing middleware is the same as writing a `Handler`, except that it gets passed an additional argument - canonically called `next` - which is a handler representing the rest of the chain after our middleware. `std/http` exports a `Middleware` function type that should be used to write Middleware.
+Writing middleware is the same as writing a `Handler`, except that it gets passed an additional argument - canonically called `next` - which is a handler representing the rest of the chain _after_ our middleware. `std/http` exports a `Middleware` function type that should be used to write Middleware.

 Let's look at an example.
 A simple middleware that logs requests could be